Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/build_a_machine_learning_workflow.rst

         </div>
     </div>

-⚡⚡ Now you're an expert at orchestration!
+⚡⚡ Now you know how to orchestrate!

 .. hint::